mchlmmc/x86-Assembly-Font-Renderer/README.md

 **This code has only been tested on VirtualBox, not a physical computer.
 USE AT YOUR OWN DISCRETION!**

 ## Compiling
-I assembled the `font.asm` file with Flat Assembler (https://flatassembler.net/ ) on Windows 10 with no Makefile.
-The programs that I used were:
+I assembled the `font.asm` file with Flat Assembler (https://flatassembler.net/) on Windows 10 with no Makefile.
+All of the programs that I used were:

 * flat assembler 1.71.39
 * HxD 1.7.7.0
 * VirtualBox 5.2.2

-Instead of writing a linker script, for some reason I manually copied the assembled version of font.asm into the first sector of a file I created called font.img with HxD upon each build.
+Instead of writing a linker script, for some reason I manually copied the assembled version of font.asm into the first sector of a file I created, called font.img, using HxD upon each build.
 Then, I ran it in VirtualBox to see the result.
 No debugging tools were used.

 While this code should work in Protected and Long Mode, I have not tested it under such running conditions yet.

 ## Output
-If you run font.img in VirtualBox you can expect to see very something similar to below:
+If you run font.img in VirtualBox you can expect to see something very similar to below:

 ![Demonstration Screenshot](https://github.com/Mikestylz/x86-Assembly-Font-Renderer/blob/master/demo.png)